Story Lab: Week 4

 Furthermore, their generative approach defines significance and staying power.

 "A myth having significance means that the subject matter is about something important, usually something about how the world works. how the world itself got going, or how things came to be.
-A myth having staying power means that it is a story that has survived centuries, sometimes millennia; this is testament to the deep meaning or functional importance of these stories to the people who hear and tell them."
+A myth having staying power means that it is a story that has survived centuries, sometimes millennia; this is testament to the deep meaning or functional importance of these stories to the people who hear and tell them."2.
+Euhemerism: "myths as primitive explanations of the natural world or as time-distorted accounts of long-past historical events"

 The genesis of western mythology as a combination of Plato and Christianity is an interesting aspect I hadn't considered.
 Though with both the Greeks and the Christians, it seems that they want to claim the myths of those who came before them as false and posit their myths as objective truths.